IzzyTheDreamingFox/FoxTech-DNA/README.md

 - [monkeyman192-MBINCompiler](https://github.com/monkeyman192/MBINCompiler) Without this, DNA probably wouldn't exist.
 Thanks to this library I was able to extract all the data I needed from the game along with the mapping to deobfuscate save-files.

 - Zgarr.
 The person that had to listen the most to my No Man’s Sky rambling.
 Without his listening ear I would have probably given up on the whole project.

+Special thanks to DHarhan and Mjstral to take the chance and verify the app works on their systems.